jericson/jericson.github.io/_posts/2021-10-21-day_in_reserve.md

 pitches.
 21 outs and 21 batters.
-With a 2 run lead, Gavin Lux singled, Scherzer bunted him to second, Betts singled, Max Muncy doubled (scoring Lux), Trea Turner ground out, and Justin Turner hit a 396 foot homer to put the Dodgers  ahead 6-0.
+With a 2 run lead, Gavin Lux singled, Scherzer bunted him to second, Betts singled, Max Muncy doubled (scoring Lux), Trea Turner ground out, and Justin Turner hit a 396 foot homer to put the Dodgers ahead 6-0.
 The only drama left was Max's perfect game.

 Top of the 8<sup>th</sup> now.
 Fernando Tatis Jr. filed out.[^7] Eric